-- Copyright@2016 LG Electronics, Inc. All rights reserved.
-LG and the LG Logo are registered trademarks of LG Corp.
-All other trademarks are the property of their respective owners. - · Google is a trademark of Google Inc. - Bluetooth® is a registered trademark of Bluetooth SIG, Inc. worldwide. - Wi-Fi® and the Wi-Fi logo are registered trademarks of the Wi-Fi Alliance. - · All other trademarks and copyrights are the property of their respective owners.
+- Copyright©2016 LG Electronics, Inc. All rights reserved.
+LG and the LG Logo are registered trademarks of LG Corp. - Google is a trademark of Google Inc. - Bluetooth® is a registered trademark of Bluetooth SIG, Inc. worldwide. - Wi-Fi® and the Wi-Fi logo are registered trademarks of the Wi-Fi Alliance. - All other trademarks and copyrights are the property of their respective owners.